tiliado/nuvola-user-doc-md/content/pages/3.0/install.md

 !!! info

-    **Nuvola Player 3 Alpha won't replace Nuvola Player 2 in your system.** You can keep using Nuvola Player 2 until Nuvola Player 3 is stable enough for you.
+    **Nuvola Player 3 won't replace Nuvola Player 2 in your system.** You can keep using Nuvola Player 2 until Nuvola Player 3 is stable enough for you.

 Graphical Installer or Terminal Kung-fu